Netflix/consoleme/terraform/central-account/README.md

   and directly to the ConsoleMe server.
 The load balancer is internal-only by default.
 Change the allow_internet_access variable to true to allow access.

+- This server needs authentication to be used properly.
+In this Terraform example, we've opted to use ALB authentication.
+The ALB Authentication is set up as part of the Terraform, with variables provided in the `terraform.tfvars` you should create.
+ConsoleMe supports other methods of authentication, please see examples under [example_config](../example_config).

 - After deployment, you can wait for a few minutes and then visit the ConsoleMe dashboard at the URL included in the output.

 The public address of the load balancer is included in your output.
-You can then open up the demo environment at http://publiciaddressfromoutput:8081
+You can then open up the demo environment at https://publiciaddressfromoutput:8081

 - Once you are done, destroy the infrastructure: